Michelle Batty Stanley is a flutist that plays wholeheartedly and teaches with a limitless excitement for flute and music.

-Michelle is the second flutist/piccolo player with the Colorado Ballet orchestra and is a regular performer in the Colorado Symphony Orchestra.
-She has presented and performed for the National Flute Convention (2012 Las Vegas, 1999 Atlanta), College Music Society Regional and National Conferences, Colorado Music Educators Association conference (2010, 2013), and Music Teachers National Association state and national conferences.
-She has performed at the Berkeley Early Music Festival, and spent five seasons as the second flutist with the Colorado Music Festival orchestra.
+Michelle is a regular performer in the Colorado Symphony Orchestra, and is principal flute for the Pro Musica chamber orchestra and the Colorado Bach Ensemble.
+She was the second flutist/piccolo player with the Colorado Ballet orchestra from 2008-2013.
+She has presented and performed for the National Flute Convention (2017 in Minneapolis, 2016 in San Diego, 2012 in Las Vegas, 1999 in Atlanta), College Music Society Regional and National Conferences, Colorado Music Educators Association conference (2010, 2013, 2017), and Music Teachers National Association State and National conferences.
+She has performed at the Berkeley Early Music Festival, and spent 5 seasons as the second flutist with the Colorado Music Festival orchestra.

-In addition to her active performance career, Dr. Stanley is the author of an online music appreciation textbook published by Great River Technologies called Music Appreciation: Successful Listening in All Music.
+In addition to her active performance career, Dr. Stanley is the author of an online music appreciation textbook published by Great River Technologies called ‘Music Appreciation: Successful Listening in All Music’.
 This text is used at CSU for over 3000 students per year.

-Michelle received a M.M and D.M.A in flute performance from the University of Colorado at Boulder, and received a B.A. in Music from the University of New Hampshire.
+Michelle received a M.M and D.M.A in flute performance from the University of Colorado at Boulder and received a B.A. in Music from the University of New Hampshire.
 She also attended Trinity College of Music in London where she studied with Anne Cherry.
-Michelle was the president of the Colorado Flute Association and program chair for the Association's annual Flute Celebration from 2002-2004, and is currently the College Events Chair for the CFA.
+Michelle was the President of the Colorado Flute Association and program chair for the Association's annual Flute Celebration from 2002-2004 and is currently the College Events Chair for the CFA.

-Dr. Stanley is a Best Teacher nominee at CSU, and was named a Writing Fellow for the AY 2012/2013 for her research on writing for music appreciation students at CSU.
+Dr. Stanley is a ‘Best Teacher’ nominee at CSU and was named a Writing Fellow for the AY 2012/2013 for her research on writing for music appreciation students at CSU.